appblue/rocup/README.md

 ## Running RocUp

-To run RocUp, you can use the following command:
+To run RocUp for the first time, you can use the following command:

 ```bash
 $ ~/.rocup/rocup